MailTape/MailTape-v1/_posts/2018-07-08-Amen-Dunes.md

 # MailTape's selection

 ## Amen Dunes - Bedroom Drums
-_Charlotte_: **"**With my friends we sometimes organize concerts, and each night before I’m so stressed that I could eat my own fingers without noticing it, wondering to myself why I am actually doing this.
+_Charlotte_: **"**With my friends we sometimes organize concerts, and each night before I’m so stressed that I could bite my nails down to the bones without noticing it, wondering to myself why I am actually doing this.
 But there are moments that make the whole mess worth it.
-And yes, to see Amen Dunes playing « Bedroom Drums » was definitely one of them.**"**
+And yes, to see Amen Dunes playing 'Bedroom Drums' was definitely one of them.**"**

 ## Tonstartssbandht - 5FT7
 _Charlotte_: **"**I discovered this track in 'Palo Alto' several years ago.
 I remember I was curious to see it because it was the Gia Coppola’s 1st film (the granddaughter of Francis Ford) as a director.
 I also remember that I found this song totally fantastic.
 Actually, this is all that comes to my mind when I try to recall this movie.
 I’m sorry Gia.**"**